 - few parsley with stems

 - Rinse the onion and garlic.
-You can peel them or use them unpeeled.
 Cut them in half.
 Scrub the carrot and celery.
 Halve the carrot.
 Cut the celery into pieces to fit in the pot.

 - Lock the lid in place and make the sure the valve is sealed.

 - Press the "Pressure Cook" button.
 Set the time to 60 minutes or 1 hour.
 Let the steam release naturally.

 - Strain stock.
 Use immediately or store for later use.